thomas-gale/pi-gen/README.md

 User: ethereum
 Password: ethereum
 ```
-It is strongly recommended to change the default password by running:
+For security reasons, you will be prompted to change the password on first login.

-`passwd`

 # Other operating systems